Cork is an ideal choice for many reasons. If you're wondering how much it costs, here is our cork flooring pricing guide.

 Are You Ready to Consider Cork Flooring for Your Connecticut Home?

-Given the information in this cork flooring pricing guide, you have better perspective on how to budget for new floors.
+Given the information in this cork flooring pricing guide, you have a better perspective on how to budget for new floors.

 We invite you to explore one of our two showroom locations in Middletown or Orange.
 There, you can experience cork flooring firsthand.
 We'll be happy to discuss your specific questions.